fbpx

 After finishing about 20 marathons, Schwam stepped up to ultras.
 On December 3, 1977, she competed in her first ultra, at the National AAU 50K held in Central Park, New York, with 50 starters.
 Only one other woman ran, but she stayed ahead of her and was the first woman finisher, with 4:20:23.
 Racing past the marathon mark gave her “a certain excitement.”
 The story of her victory was printed in many newspapers as reporters were fascinated that a woman was competing in ultra-distance races.

 Clearly, Schwam had talent for the ultra-distances.
 A few months later, in June 1978, she competed at the Forest Park 40 Mile race in Queens, New York, on a four-mile loop.
 She finished first with an impressive 5:54:15.
-Her parents attended and “stood shaking their heads” not understanding why.
-After that race, she was determined to concentrate on ultras.
-Her mother was very supportive and became her greatest fan.
+Her parents attended and “stood shaking their heads” not understanding why she was competing in these long races.
+After that race, Schwam was determined to concentrate on ultras.
+Her mother became very supportive and became her greatest fan.

-When Schwam was asked if any female long-distance runners inspired her to become interested in running ultras, Schwam said, “There were no real inspirations, and after all, there weren’t many women running ultras back then.
+When Schwam was asked if any female long-distance runners inspired her to become interested in running ultras, She said, “There were no real inspirations, and after all, there weren’t many women running ultras back then.
 If these people existed, we probably didn’t know about them.”
-The Ultrarunning Magazine did not start until 1981.
-Events and tales were passed word-of-mouth and in an annual Ultradistance Summary published by Nick Marshall.

 Empire State Building Run-Up

 The event was the idea of Fred Lebow (1932-1994), the president of the New York Road Runners Club, who greatly supported ultrarunning in this early era.
-For this race, Lebow admitted being influenced by a statement made by Sir Francis Bacon, “All rising to great place is by a rising star.”
-He further explained, “Running up building is like running up a great mountain.
+For this race, Lebow said, “Running up the building is like running up a great mountain.
 It’s an irresistible attraction because it is so visible in the Manhattan sky.”
 Schwam said, “It seems so big and beautiful, such a gigantic thing to do.”
 She admitted that she was a bit scared.

 Ted Corbitt (1919-2007), “the father of American ultrarunning,” fired the starter pistol.
-Gary Muhrcke, the eventual overall winner surged past the others around the 10th floor.
-He had had previously won the 1970 New York City Marathon in 2:31 had recently placed 3rd at the iconic London to Brighton 52-mile race.
+Gary Muhrcke (1941-) the eventual overall winner surged past the others around the 10th floor.
+He had had previously won the first New York City Marathon, in 1970, in 2:31, and had recently placed 3rd at the iconic London to Brighton 52-mile race.
 He reached the top of the building in 12:32.
 Schwam, who was a fitness instructor at that time in Ossining, New York, was the women’s winner with 16:03, placing 10th overall.
 She had been training about 80 miles per week and said, “My calves hurt a little bit.
 You need good thighs and you have to pick up your legs much higher.
 But it wasn’t as hard as I thought it would be.”
 The finishers received gold and silver statues of the Empire State Building.

 Moving West